-We are in the process of constructing four additional hotel properties.
+We are in the process of constructing five additional hotel properties.
 These include:

-- (1) An Embassy Suites hotel, with our JV partner, planned for 255 guest suites in the Pier Park area of Panama City Beach, Florida; - (2) An upscale 75 room boutique hotel located adjacent to the Camp Creek Golf Club near the highly desirable Scenic Highway 30A corridor; - (3) A Hilton Garden Inn near Northwest Florida Beaches International Airport ("ECP"), which is planned to feature 143 guest rooms. - (4) A Homewood Suites by Hilton adjacent to the new Panama City Beach Sports Complex in Panama City Beach, Florida which is planned to feature 131 one and two-bedroom guest suites.
+- An Embassy Suites hotel, with our JV partner, planned for 255 guest suites in the Pier Park area of Panama City Beach, Florida; - (2) An upscale 75 room boutique hotel located adjacent to the Camp Creek Golf Club near the highly desirable Scenic Highway 30A corridor; - (3) A Hilton Garden Inn near Northwest Florida Beaches International Airport ("ECP"), which is planned to feature 143 guest rooms; - (4) A Homewood Suites by Hilton adjacent to the new Panama City Beach Sports Complex in Panama City Beach, Florida, which is planned to feature 131 one and two-bedroom guest suites; and - (5) The Lodge 30A, with our JV partner, an 85-room boutique hotel on Scenic Highway 30A in Seagrove Beach, Florida.

-Once complete, we will manage the day-to-day operations of all four additional hotels.
+Once complete, we will manage the day-to-day operations of all five additional hotels.